 MPCAC objectives are as follows:

-- To promote the integration of science and practice as a goal for both practitioners and scientists working in applied areas
+- To promote the integration of science and practice as a goal for practitioners working in the areas of counseling and psychological services.